MphileMnisi/MphileMnisi/README.md

 Hi there, I'm Nkosimphile Mnisi 👋

-Software Developer | AI & ML Enthusiast
 I'm an ambitious and dedicated Software Developer with a solid foundation in problem-solving and programming.
-I am passionate about working with cutting-edge technologies, particularly in artificial intelligence and machine learning.
+I am deeply passionate about working with cutting-edge technologies, particularly in Artificial Intelligence and Machine Learning.

 I bring a sharp eye for detail, exceptional adaptability to new challenges, and strong time management skills to every project.
 I thrive in collaborative environments and am passionate about leveraging creativity, innovation, and ethical principles to develop intelligent and impactful technological solutions.

 🛠️ Technologies & Skills